frameless/huishoudboekje-nl-design-system-demo/CONTRIBUTING.md

 When ready, create a [Merge Request](https://gitlab.com/commonground/huishoudboekje/app-new/-/merge_requests) and ask for a review.
 Please describe your changes in the description, to make reviewing easier.
 Hint: use the title of the issue that your MR is related to as the title of your MR!

+Also, please add a changeset using `npm run add-changeset` so that we can keep track of what's changed in our [changelog](./CHANGELOG.md).
+If you want to read more about how to use changesets in this repository, check out the [documentation](./CONTRIBUTING.md#Changesets)

 After approval, if you'd like to merge your branch, always merge **into** `develop`.
 If you're a few commits behind `develop`, please don't merge `develop` into your branch, pull and rebase onto `develop` instead.
 This is how we maintain a semi-linear history.